 Kiwifruit cultivars that produce desirable fruit do not necessarily have good root systems or resistance to disease.
-For this reason, commercial kiwifruit plants are not grown from seed but are the result of grafting a good fruit-producing cultivar (termed the scion) onto another cultivar with better root growing capability (the rootstock).
+Commercial kiwifruit plants are not grown from seed but are the result of grafting a good fruit-producing cultivar (termed the scion) onto another cultivar with better root growing capability (the rootstock).
 The rootstock can also impart its characteristics on to the scion, such as low vigour in vegetative growth.

 The two most common rootstocks in kiwifruit are Bruno and Bounty (also called Bounty71).
 Bruno was a commercial cultivar itself up until the 1970s, when Hayward took over due to its better storing properties.
 Bruno rootstock is grown from open pollinated seed so retains some level of variability.
 It is hardy, easy to propagate and resilient - particularly in its resistance to Psa.
 Bounty is a clonal rootstock i.e. it is propagated through cuttings (cloned) so has very little variation in its attributes.
-While Bruno is used for both Gold3 and Hayward plants, Bounty is not recommended for Hayward due to its lower vigour and lower Psa resistance.
-However, when used with Gold3 it increases flowering and slightly reduces vegetative growth.

 Rootstocks can confer tolerance to climatic and environmental challenges such as waterlogging, drought, extremes in temperature and poor-quality soils.
-This has allowed for kiwifruit production to spread into more marginal growing areas and may in the future mitigate the impacts of climate change.
+This has allowed for kiwifruit production to spread into more marginal growing areas and may in the future help mitigate the impacts of climate change.

-The choice of rootstock can also impact on the timing of the vines development throughout the season (phenology).
-Gold3 budbreak and flowering can happen a week earlier when grafted onto Bounty compared to Bruno.
+The choice of rootstock can also impact on the timing of the vines development throughout the season (phenology) by as much as one week.
 This has financial implications for those growers whose fruit is early enough to make the first shipment of fruit to market.
 Bounty is less vigorous than Bruno and requires higher planting densities to speed up full canopy establishment.
-Growers developing new blocks can purchase rootstock plants and carry out their own grafting or buy pre-grafted plants.
+Growers developing new blocks can purchase rootstock plants and carry out their own grafting or buy pre-grafted plants, where grafting has been done in the nursery.